konsumer/gif2oled/examples/siouxsie_pi/README.md

-This will create a little program that will show a weird splash-screen on a 128x64 OLED.
+This will create a little program that will show an animated splash-screen on a 128x64 OLED, on a pi, in C.

 Here is how to use it on the pi: